stereobooster/react-snap/Readme.md

 ### Async components

-Also known as [code splitting](https://webpack.github.io/docs/code-splitting.html), [dynamic import](https://github.com/tc39/proposal-dynamic-import) (TC39 proposal), "chunks" (which are loaded on demand), "layers", "rollups", or "fragments".
+Also known as [code splitting](https://webpack.js.org/guides/code-splitting/), [dynamic import](https://github.com/tc39/proposal-dynamic-import) (TC39 proposal), "chunks" (which are loaded on demand), "layers", "rollups", or "fragments".
+See: [Guide To JavaScript Async Components](https://github.com/stereobooster/guide-to-async-components)

 Async component (in React) is a technique (typically implemented as a Higher Order Component) for loading components with dynamic `import`.
 There are a lot of solutions in this field.
 Here are some examples: